coryhouse/react-slingshot/README.md

 1. Make sure you ran all steps in [Get started](https://github.com/coryhouse/react-slingshot/blob/master/README.md#get-started) including the [initial machine setup](https://github.com/coryhouse/react-slingshot#initial-machine-setup).
 2. Run `npm install` - If you forget to do this, you'll see this: `babel-node: command not found`.
 3. Install the latest version of Node.
 Or install [Node 5.12.0](https://nodejs.org/download/release/v5.12.0/) if you're having issues on Windows.
 Node 6 has issues on some Windows machines.
-4. Make sure files with names that begin with a dot (.babelrc, .editorconfig, .eslintrc) are copied to the project directory root.
+4. Make sure files with names that begin with a dot (.editorconfig, .gitignore, .npmrc) are copied to the project directory root.
 This is easy to overlook if you copy this repository manually.
 5. Don't run the project from a symbolic link.
 It may cause issues with file watches.
 6. Delete any .eslintrc that you're storing in your user directory.
 Also, disable any ESLint plugin / custom rules that you've enabled within your editor.
 These will conflict with the ESLint rules defined in this project.
 7. Make sure you don't have NODE_ENV set to production on your machine.
 If you do then the [development dependencies won't be installed](https://github.com/coryhouse/react-slingshot/issues/400#issuecomment-290497767).
 Here's [how to check](http://stackoverflow.com/a/27939821/26180).